RSV Vaccine for Infants and Toddlers

 The trial protocol does not specify if you need to stop taking your current medications.
 However, certain medications like immunosuppressive therapy or systemic corticosteroids may affect eligibility, so it's best to discuss your specific situation with the trial team.

-Is the RSV vaccine safe for infants and toddlers?
+Is there any evidence suggesting that the RSVt vaccine is likely to be safe for infants and toddlers?

-Is the RSVt vaccine a promising treatment for infants and toddlers?
+What evidence suggests that the RSVt vaccine could be effective for infants and toddlers?

 This trial is for healthy infants and toddlers who are either 6 months + 2 weeks or 12 months ± 2 weeks old, born at full term (≥37 weeks).
 In the US/Puerto Rico, they must have received specific routine vaccines on schedule before joining.
 Infants with health issues or not meeting vaccine timelines are excluded.Inclusion Criteria